 Recommended readings for the retreats are the works of Sri Ramana Maharshi, Ribhu Gita and The Song of Ribhu, Self-Knowledge, the writings of Sankara (Adi Sankara), such as those contained in Svatmanirupanam and Advaita Prakarana Manjari (Bouquet of Nondual Texts), Avadhuta Gita, Ashtavakra Gita, Saddarshanam and an Inquiry into the Revelation of Truth and Oneself, The Essence of Spiritual Instruction, and The Quintessence of True Being.
 Familiarizing yourself with or studying these books will enable you to obtain even more from the retreats, which are an experiential immersion in the essence of Advaita Vedanta.
 All of these books and similar nondualistic literature are available from temple store.

 For lodging at the SAT temple, please contact the SAT office for availability.
 SAT members may obtain lodging at the SAT temple at no cost.
 Accommodations can also be found at numerous local hotels and motels.

 Vegetarian meals are provided during the retreats.
-For three-day retreats, lunch and dinner are served on Friday, three meals are served on Saturday, and two meals are served on Sunday.
-For five-day retreats, lunch and dinner the first day, three meals each day thereafter, and two meals on the final day are served.
+For all retreats lunch and dinner are served on Friday, three meals are served on Saturday, and two meals are served on Sunday.
 SAT does not provide special meals for those with unique dietary concerns.